godotengine/godot-website/collections/_article/parallax-progress-report.md

   <source src="/storage/blog/parallax2d/secret.mp4" type="video/mp4">
 </video>

-The textures are repeated and their position zips back when it gets too far to appear like it's wrapping around.
-Originally, `ParallaxBackground` was intentionally made a `CanvasLayer` to take advantage of a quirk of the rendering system: each layer is processed one at a time.
+The textures are repeated by a value you set and their position zips back when it scrolls too far.
+This makes it appear like it's repeating forever, deceiving the viewer!
+Godot is practically an illusionist!

+Originally, `ParallaxBackground` was intentionally made a `CanvasLayer` (stay with me here) to take advantage of a quirk of the rendering system: each layer is processed one at a time.
 This provides space to repeat entire branches multiple times, achieving `ParallaxLayer`'s "infinite scrolling" effect.
 This isn't ideal, though.
 We want to allow this *anywhere* in the tree, not just at the root of a layer.
-By passing a field (unique to `ParallaxLayer`) further down in the renderer, we can have the same effect on a sub-branch.
+By passing a field unique to `ParallaxLayer` further down in the renderer, we can have the same effect on a sub-branch.
 This also reveals something else significant: without the need for `ParallaxBackground` to be a `CanvasLayer`, there's not much of a need for `ParallaxBackground` at all!
 Aw man!
 This is starting to sound like a breaking change.

 After consulting with a few other contributors, it was clear there were two options:
 1. Wait until 5.0 and make these changes directly to `ParallaxLayer` and retire `ParallaxBackground`.